rjferrier/opiter/README.md

 In practice, the client may have to deal with many dependent variables that would clutter the function body.
 For this reason, an `OptionsDict` has some extra functionality compared to a conventional dict.
-Entries can be defined as dynamic, updating automatically according to the values of others.
-Such dynamic entries may be defined by (possibly inherited) methods in the classes used to construct the options...
+Entries can be defined as dependent, updating automatically according to the values of others.
+Such dependent entries may be defined by (possibly inherited) methods in the classes used to construct the options...